Bikeability in England, N Ireland and Wales

 - Bikeability Scotland is managed by Cycling Scotland, the national organisation for cycling promotion, on behalf of the Bikeability Scotland Delivery Group.

 Where can I find out more about cycle training in Scotland?

 How can Sustrans help?

 - Sustainable transport charity Sustrans is a registered provider of Bikeability training in the UK.

 - Cycle training is not just for kids - and Sustrans can provide training in workplaces as well as in schools.

-- Find out more about their schemes at www.sustrans.org.uk, such as their cycle training for women in Tower Hamlets, resulting in more families cycling together.
+- Visit www.sustrans.org.uk to find out more about their schemes such as their cycle training for women in Tower Hamlets, which has resulted in more families cycling together.

-- CTC cycle charity (aka the Cyclists' Touring Club) provides Bikeability training, specialist cycle training and training for trainers.
+- They do many things to support cyclists including the provision of Bikeability training, specialist/inclusive cycle training and training for trainers.

 Regional Cycle Training Providers

 Please let us know if you are a cycle training organisation (UK or overseas) and would like your details to be included here.